An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Methods

 \subsubsection{Traditional ML Models}

-Classical ML algorithms remain widely applicable to structured data (used interchangeably with tabular data in this present work) because of their interpretability, robustness, and proven performance across diverse tasks.
-We chose three representative classical ML techniques to provide a strong basis for assessing whether more complex architectures yield tangible improvements, particularly under conditions of class imbalance.
-The first of these, the \textit{decision tree} (DT) algorithm~\cite{quinlan1986induction}, organizes data into a tree-like structure by \textit{iteratively partitioning features at thresholds that maximize the reduction in impurity}, such as Gini impurity or entropy.
-Each internal node encodes a decision rule, and each leaf node corresponds to a predicted class.
+Classical ML algorithms remain widely used for structured (tabular) data due to their strong empirical performance, relative interpretability, and well-understood behavior across a range of applications.
+In this study, we selected several representative methods to provide a baseline for comparison with more recent approaches, particularly under conditions of class imbalance.

+The first of these is the \textit{decision tree} (DT) algorithm~\cite{quinlan1986induction}, which partitions the feature space into a hierarchical structure by iteratively selecting splits that maximize reductions in impurity (e.g., Gini impurity or entropy).
+Each internal node corresponds to a decision rule, while leaf nodes represent class predictions.
+While simple and interpretable, individual trees are known to be sensitive to data perturbations and may exhibit limited generalization performance.

-Building on the simplicity of individual decision trees, the \textit{random forest} (RF) algorithm~\cite{breiman2001random} \textit{constructs an ensemble of trees}, \textit{each trained on a bootstrap sample of the data with a random subset of features}.
-Predictions are made by a \textit{majority voting across the ensemble}, which reduces variance and improves generalizability.
-By aggregating multiple trees, RFs are reportedly robust toward noisy or imbalanced datasets.
+To address these limitations, the \textit{random forest} (RF) algorithm~\cite{breiman2001random} constructs an ensemble of decision trees, each trained on a bootstrap sample of the data and a random subset of features.
+Predictions are obtained via aggregation (typically majority voting), which reduces variance and generally improves robustness.
+Ensemble approaches such as RF are often reported to perform reliably on noisy or moderately imbalanced datasets, although their performance may still degrade under more extreme imbalance conditions.